 Why go?
 This Caribbean Island has the world’s only “drive-in” volcano.

-Where to stay: Marigot Bay Resort and Marina has a kid’s activity program, and a seven-night stay comes with four hours of free babysitting!
-Harmony Suites ranks high for its boutique atmosphere and on-site dining.
+Where to stay: Marigot Bay Resort and Marina has a kids' activity program and a tween-driven mani-pedi spa.
+Harmony Suites also ranks high for its boutique atmosphere and on-site dining.

 More info: StLucia.org